FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 **3. Brokers:**
 - Definition: Brokers are the backbone servers in a Kafka cluster.
-- Tasks: Brokers store data, handle requests from both producers and consumers and maintain the integrity and persistence of data.
+- Tasks: Brokers store data, handle requests from both producers and consumers, and maintain the integrity and persistence of data.
 They also manage the critical task of tracking offsets, which determine the position of consumers within partitions.

 **4. Consumers and Consumer Groups:**
 - Consumers: These entities read data from brokers.
 They subscribe to one or more topics and pull data from the specific partitions they are interested in.